The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Having said that, there are slight differences in weather from season to season.

-Summer at Disneyland
+Summers at Disneyland

 During the summer season (June to September), it can get quite hot in Anaheim during the daytime.